 3. Shoulder Stand (Sarvangasana)

-Shoulder Stand is not the easiest asana to master, so perhaps not one for beginners.
+Shoulder stand is not the easiest movement to master, so certainly not an asana for beginners.

-Yoga sequence software builder Tummee reminds yogis that the Shoulder Stand is known as the ‘mother of all yoga poses’.
+Sequence software builder Tummee reminds yogis that the shoulder stand is known as the ‘mother of all yoga poses’.

 Some even refer to it as “the ultimate yoga asana to shed fat and tone your body”.

-Activating your core muscles, it helps shed fat around your middle and can even help to regulate your blood circulation.
+Activating your core muscles, it helps shed fat around your middle and can even improve your blood circulation.

-It’s also thought, like the Bridge asana, that it stimulates the thyroid gland and improves your digestion.
+It’s also thought, like the bridge, that it stimulates the thyroid gland and aids your digestion.

-One way to lose weight is by boosting your metabolism.
-Extended Side Angle Pose can give it the kickstart it needs.
+One way to get in shape is by boosting your metabolism.
+Extended side angle can give it the kickstart it needs.

-Erin Dewar, owner of The Middle Way Yoga, describes how the asana stimulates the abdominal organs.
+Erin Dewar, owner of The Middle Way Yoga, describes how the stance stimulates the abdominal organs.

 It also gives the legs a good stretch and helps you increase your stamina — perfect if you’re stepping up your exercise regime.

-In fact, research published in 2012, proved that leg-related poses such as Extended Side Angle Pose improve leg muscular strength.
+In fact, research published in 2012, proved that leg-related positions such as this one improve leg muscular strength.

 5. Downward Dog (Adho Mukha Svanasana)

-Better digestion can be key to ensuring that your body absorbs the nutrients you need and can lead to healthier weight loss.
+Better digestion can be key to ensuring that you absorb the nutrients you need and can lead to healthier weight loss.

-As you engage your abdominal muscles when practicing the pose, you’re helping to strengthen and tone your stomach.
+As you engage your abdominal muscles, you’re helping to strengthen and tone your stomach.

 It’s this movement that gets your digestive organs moving and allows your body to digest food more effectively.

-Downward Dog, and yoga in general, can also stop food preoccupation that can develop as a result of weight management.
+Downward dog can also stop food preoccupation that can develop as a result of weight management.